• Skip to primary navigation

 Why are these muffins healthier than regular muffins?

-1. They contain grated carrot and zucchini.
-This means more nutrients in your muffins, and picky eaters won’t notice that they are there;
+1. They contain grated carrots and zucchini.
+This means more nutrients in your muffins, and picky eaters won't notice that they are there;

-2. It has 2 fuits: Orange (juice and zest) and apple (applesauce).
-This gives you more nutrients, and helps lower the amount of added sugar;
+2. It has 2 fruits: Orange (juice and zest) and apple (applesauce).
+This gives you more nutrients and helps lower the amount of added sugar;

 3. No vegetable oil.
-Instead I used coconut oil and applesauce, that are much healthier than vegetable oil;
+Instead, I used coconut oil and applesauce, which are much healthier than vegetable oil;

-4. No all purpose flour.
-Instead I used coconut flour and White whole wheat flour.
-The white whole wheat flour is made from the entire grain, which means it contains the bran, germ and endosperm (contrary to just endosperm in the all-purpose flour).
-This makes it more nutritious and more full of fibers.
-It’s also lighter and has a milder flavor than the common whole wheat flour, being a good substitute when baking;
+4. No all-purpose flour.
+Instead, I used coconut flour and White whole wheat flour.
+The white whole wheat flour is made from the entire grain, which means it contains the bran, germ, and endosperm (contrary to just endosperm in the all-purpose flour).
+This makes it more nutritious and more full of fiber.
+It's also lighter and has a milder flavor than the common whole wheat flour, being a good substitute when baking;

 5. No refined sugar.
-These muffins have just brown sugar and honey, what gives them more nutritional value;
+These muffins have just brown sugar and honey, which gives them more nutritional value;

 Healthy muffin opened to show texture